bedolpab/Celestial-Captioner/README.md

 chmod +x main.py
 ```

-4. Run the scrip
+4. Run the script
 ```
 ./main.py
 ```

 ---

-The scraper retreives all image titles and images (as url strings) and saves them to a csv file.
+The scraper retreives all images titles and images (as url strings) and saves them to a csv file.